Skip to main content

 What are the advantages of a combined endpoint strategy for movement disorder trials?

-A combined strategy pairs the regulatory precedent of traditional scales with the statistical power of digital endpoints.
+A combined strategy pairs the regulatory precedent of traditional scales with the additional statistical power of digital endpoints.
 Traditional scales provide the clinical meaningfulness interpretive framework that regulators and clinicians expect.
-Digital endpoints reduce sample size requirements (potentially by 60-70% for some measures), enable remote data collection for decentralized trials, and generate objective longitudinal data that captures subtle treatment effects.
-This approach de-risks the trial by maintaining a validated primary endpoint while adding digital measures that strengthen the evidence package.
+Digital endpoints add measurement precision that can enable powered studies with smaller cohorts, support decentralized data collection, and generate objective longitudinal data that captures subtle treatment effects.
+The result is a de-risked trial that maintains a validated primary endpoint while adding digital measures that strengthen the evidence package.

 Design a combined endpoint strategy for your trial

-Learn how pairing digital kinematic endpoints with traditional scales can reduce sample size, improve measurement precision, and strengthen your regulatory submission.
+Learn how pairing digital kinematic endpoints with traditional scales can enable smaller cohorts, improve measurement precision, and strengthen your regulatory submission.